lsi-ac-uk/AutoRide/README.md

 #### AutoRide Use Case Diagram
-The Use Case Diagram for the AutoRide Online Cab Sharing Platform illustrates the interactions between three key actors: The customer, Self-Driving Car, and the Platform.
+The Use Case Diagram for the AutoRide Online Cab Sharing Platform illustrates the interactions between three key actors: The customer, the Self-Driving Car, and the Platform.

 * Customer: Represents the end-user of the platform who initiates ride requests.
 The customer interacts with the system through actions such as logging into the app, selecting their origin